 As part of the new arrangement, the board was drawn equally from its two shareholders, POSSS and BTSSS, alongside Chairman Leonard Hall.
 Meanwhile, Ralph Quartano, the head of Possfund, would take the helm as chief executive.

-We were based in Equitable House on 48 King William Street, London – a stone’s through from the Monument to the Great Fire of 1666.
+We were based in Equitable House on 48 King William Street, London – a stone’s throw from the Monument to the Great Fire of 1666.
 Indeed, the monument was described by Quartano as “a most useful adjunct in meetings”.

 “A quick trip up the 311 steps always instilled respect,” he said.